-It’s the month of November and stores are beginning to display Christmas decorations and play Christmas music.
-Christmas trees are going up.
-Inflatable Santas are appearing on lawns.
-And it’s not even the month of December yet!
+Whether we like it or not, stores are beginning to display Christmas decorations and play Christmas music; Christmas trees are going up in homes, businesses and offices; inflatable Santas are appearing on lawns – and it’s not even the month of December yet!

-Some think that the Season of Advent is just for Christians, but many non-Christians follow some of these customs as well and adopt them as part of their holiday preparation.
+Some think that the Season of Advent is just for Christians.
+It’s not.
+Many non-Christians follow some of these customs as well and adopt them as part of their holiday preparation.

 Want to know more?
-I’ve put together a description of some of the symbols and traditions of the Season of Advent below.
-You are welcome to share the following: https://soulistry.com/blog/journey-through-advent)
+I’ve updated a description of some of the symbols and traditions of the Season of Advent (and some Christmas traditions as well) below.
+As usual, you are welcome to share this/any Soulistry reflection with others.
+The specific link to this Soulistry reflection is https://soulistry.com/journey-through-advent

 SYMBOLS AND TRADITIONS OF ADVENT